lf-edge/eve/docs/README.md

 the new configuration object made it impossible to receive further configuration objects due to erroneous configuration provided for network interfaces.

-There are currently two mechanisms for delivering out-of-band configuration object to EVE:
+There are currently two approaches for delivering out-of-band configuration object to EVE:

 1. Installing it during the [normal EVE installation process](#installing-eve-on-edge-nodes)
 2. Providing it to a running version of EVE on a specially formatted removable media (USB stick, CDROM, external hard drive, etc.)

-Both methods start with obtaining a set of files (see the note below on how we are working towards making it a single file) and either putting them into the EVE configuration partition on the installation media (see [EVE Installation](#installing-eve-on-edge-nodes) for details) or using [tools/makeusbconf.sh](../tools/makeusbconf.sh) script to format removable media.

-It must be noted that currently we are still not quite there with out-of-band mechanism for delivery of EVE's configuration object.
-While ideal EVE implementation would simply be able to consume exactly the same protobuf encoded binary blob that it receives from the Controller, currently we still have to rely on an ad-hoc collection of configuration files that serve the same purpose.
-We expect these configuration files to go away relatively quickly, but for now EVE is still stuck with at least *DevicePortConfig/global.json* and it is documented in [legacy configuration](CONFIG.md).
-See [the following FAQ entry](FAQ.md) for how to manage both of these legacy files.
+For the installation-time config delivery, recent EVE versions are able to consume exactly the same protobuf-encoded binary blob (`EdgeDevConfig`) that is used by the Controller to post the device configuration.
+This initial device configuration is called bootstrap config and more detailed information on this topic can be found in [CONFIG.md](./CONFIG.md).

+For run-time out-of-band configuration delivery and with older EVE versions we rely on an ad-hoc collection of configuration files, modeled by internal Go structures, edited manually by users and installed from specially formatted USB sticks.
+Just like bootstrap config, this is documented in more detail in [CONFIG.md](./CONFIG.md)

 ### Runtime Configuration Properties